nijikokun/SiteBuilder/README.md

 ## License

 The code in this repository, including the `index.ts`, `config.ts` files, and the `lib/` and `plugins/` directories, is licensed under the MIT License.

-Note: All personal site content, including files within the `src/` directory and any subdirectories (unless otherwise specified), is not covered by the MIT License.
-This content remains the exclusive property of me and may not be reproduced, distributed, or used without permission.

-Eventually I will create a repository specifically for the SiteBuilder code so this clause doesn't have to be here.